ooz/blog/2021/towards-online-autonomy/README.md

 Kept using:

 * **GitHub**: Everything is static, in Git, under my domain and their fallback domain [https://ooz.github.io](https://ooz.github.io). *Migration* to any other service is *easy* if desired at all
-* **circleci**: No problem with that company at all, so far.
-Great FREE plan to offload some computing tasks like building this blog and observing the [Zeitgeist](https://oliz.io/zeitgeist/)!
+* **circleci**: No problem with that, so far.
+Great free plan to offload some computing tasks like building this blog and observing the [Zeitgeist](https://oliz.io/zeitgeist/)!
 * **Google / Android**: It's still unparalleled for advanced users.
 Smartphone usage is mostly work-related :)
 * **Dropbox**: Still using due to convenience, [here is a guide to isolate the process](https://www.grepular.com/Protecting_Your_GNU_Linux_System_from_Dropbox) and [an alternative](https://privacyguides.org/software/file-sharing/#sync)
 * [**VSCodium**](https://vscodium.com/): VSCode without tracking, plus [`vim`](https://github.com/ooz/olli/blob/master/.vimrc) of course